fyellin/PuzzleSolver/README.md

 * `expression`: for `EquationSolver` puzzles, the expression giving the value of this clue.
 This field is occasionally used by `ConstraintSolver` puzzles, too, but its use in then up to the user.
 * `generator`: for `ConstraintSolver` puzzles, a generator that generates all legal values for this clue.
+* `context`: is not used by the solvers.
+The user can use this to store additional information.

 #### The Expression
 The expression is a string representing an equation with variables, where the variables are upper- and lower-case letters.
 This is converted into a Python expression and compiled.
-The conversion process understands implied multiplication (i.e. `2ab(c+d)` means `2*a*b*(c+d)`); it also understands the subtraction symbol used by Listener and Magpie.
+The converter understands implied multiplication i.e. `2ab(c+d)` means `2*a*b*(c+d)`; it also understands the subtraction symbols used by the typesetters of Listener and Magpie.

-Each expression is turned into an "Evaluator".
-If
+Each expression is turned into on or more `Evaluator`s.
+Multiple evaluators are created when the passed in equation contains an equals sign.
+A clue's list of evaluators is available as `clue.evaluators`.

+An evaluator's list of free variables is available as `evaluator.vars`.
-To evaluate a clue's expression, call `clue.eval(dictionary)`, where the `dictionary` argument is a mapping from variables to the integer value of those variable.
-If the result is a positive integer, it is returned as a string. `None` is returned if the result is negative or non-integer.
+You can get the value an evaluator for a given set of values by calling `evaluator(dictionary)`, where the `dictionary` argument is a mapping from variables to the integer value of those variable.
+If the result is a positive integer, it is returned as a string.
+Otherwise, `None` is returned.

 NOTE: We do not yet handle the expression throwing an error.
 Should this be fixed?